-In place of the mechanical transmission in the EMC, the EHC includes a hydraulic (hydrostatic) transmission with a fixed-displacement hydraulic pump/motor unit (P) driving the hydraulic cylinder and being arranged in a closed-circuit configuration (Fig. 2).
+In place of the mechanical transmission in the EMC, the EHC includes a hydraulic (hydrostatic) transmission with a fixed-displacement hydraulic pump/motor unit (P) driving the hydraulic cylinder and arranged in a closed-circuit configuration (Fig. 2).
 The hydraulic unit operates as a pump when the cylinder's piston is extending and as a motor when the piston is retracting - allowing the electric drive to regenerate power.
-The hydraulic auxiliary components, which include load-holding valves, pilot-operated check valves used for balancing the differential flow of the single-rod cylinder due to uneven areas, anti-cavitation valves, and pressure relief valves used to counteract over-pressurization, are placed in a manifold and installed directly on the hydraulic cylinder.
-A bladder-type accumulator (AC) represents the sealed reservoir, and a low-pressure return filter is connected to the circuit.
-Lastly, the electric motor is mounted directly to the manifold by a bell housing and servo coupling.
-For more details about the considered hydraulic circuit, Padovani et al. [15] have described its functioning and experimental testing.
+The hydraulic auxiliary components such as loadholding valves, the pilot-operated check valves used for balancing the differential flow of the single-rod cylinder due to unequal areas, anti-cavitation valves, and the pressure relief valves against over-pressurization are placed in a manifold and installed directly on the hydraulic cylinder.
+A bladdertype accumulator (AC) represents the sealed reservoir, and a low-pressure return filter is connected to the circuit.
+Lastly, the electric motor is mounted directly to the manifold by a bell housing and a servo coupling.
+For more details about the considered hydraulic circuit, Padovani et al. [15] described its functioning and experimental testing.